 In the end, stop wishing for whatever it is that you once had.
 Be enthusiastic about how fast life goes, dig into experiences, dig into emotions, dig into dynamics, but never forget that there is a very fine line between curiosity and superficiality.
 Never cross it, or you might not find the way back.

 Learn to live a beautiful life.
 Laugh at it and laugh with it, and anything you want – make it yours.
 Love more than you crave love, and know that if life takes and doesn’t give back it’s because you have the potential to be self-sufficient in that moment.

 Don’t glue all those long-lost, rained over, half-broken pieces back together.
 You’re better off without them.
 Don’t dress-up.
 You work best as an empty canvas, a wide, airy, white room, a clean face – and a tan.
 Take only what is necessary, Mel.
 Take only what you love.”

 “I’m not sure about what I love anymore.”

-‘Well, it’s two in the morning and you’re having a dumb conversation with me.
-I can point at one thing for start.’
+“Well, it’s two in the morning and you’re having a dumb conversation with me.
+I could point at one thing and not be wrong.”